zlisysu/CS-FEP_run/README.md

 done
 ```
 - Expected run time for demo's MD simulation on a "normal" desktop computer(with one gpu like Tesla V100-SXM3-32GB): 6-8 hours
+- More input files can be found here: https://www.scidb.cn/en/s/NrUrAz

 # Analysis